karatelabs/karate/README.md

 * param myParam = ['foo', 'bar']
 ```

+For convenience, a `null` value will be ignored.
 You can also use JSON to set multiple query-parameters in one-line using [`params`](#params) and this is especially useful for dynamic data-driven testing.

 ## `header`
 You can use [functions](#calling-javascript-functions) or [expressions](#karate-expressions):